rust-lang/rustc-dev-guide/src/debugging-support-in-rustc.md

 ### WinDbg/CDB

-Microsoft provides [Windows Debugging Tools] such as the Windows Debugger (WinDbg) and the Console Debgugger (CDB) which both support debugging programs written in Rust.
+Microsoft provides [Windows Debugging Tools] such as the Windows Debugger (WinDbg) and the Console Debugger (CDB) which both support debugging programs written in Rust.
 These debuggers parse the debug info for a binary from the `PDB`, if available, to construct a visualization to serve up in the debugger.